turingschool/career-development-curriculum/module_four/negotiations.md

     * Not an aggressive move -- "close the gap" instead of "I need this"
     * Don't mention another company or their offer -- that becomes aggressive.
 Tech industry is small, and companies talk.
 Don't give them a bad impression; plus, you don't know what's happening behind the scenes

 ### I Do: Negotiation Demo
+-Evaluate multiple offers
+	-Asking for extensions
+	-Negotiating beyond the salary

 Let's say that you've received this offer:

  	* $70k salary